12 1

 Kennel Cough in Great Danes

-Kennel cough is a COMMON cause of cough, and the least alarming overall.
+Kennel cough is a COMMON cause of cough in dogs, and the least alarming overall.
+It does, however still require monitoring and treatment, as Kennel Cough can quickly turn into deadly pneumonia.

-It is highly contagious and often picked up in places such as training and boarding facilities.
+Kennel Cough is highly contagious and often picked up in places such as dog parks, pet stores, and training or boarding facilities.
 There is a kennel cough vaccine (also called ‘Bordatella’), however, it is not effective against every strain.

 Your dog may get kennel cough whether they have been vaccinated or not!